drugan/commerce_xquantity/README.md

 ## Important notes

+###### Settings workflow
+> When saving the *Xnumber field* widget's settings it is recommended to do it with the multi-step workflow.
+First, set and save the *Step* property of the quantity field which is the definitive setting for all the rest numeric properties.
+Then, using the controls at the right of the *Minimum* property field set the desirable value (optional).
+Save it.
+After that, you may set the *Maximum* property (optional).
+And finally, set the *Default value* which will be pre-filled for a customer on an *Add to cart* form or quantity update field in a *Shopping cart* table (optional).
+The same with changing the earlier saved *Step* property.
+First, set blank for the *Default value*, *Minimum* and *Maximum* properties and then repeat the above procces.
+Later, when you grasp how the module works you can set it up in one go without getting error messages on an attempt to save a wrong value.

+###### Empty string or 0 quantity
-As the quantity field is not required a customer may empty the field and try to submit the form.
+> As the quantity field is not required a customer may empty the field and try to submit the form.
 On the *Add to cart* form an error will be emitted with the minimal value allowed to submit to a customer.
 On the *Shopping cart* table it just removes the order item from the cart.
-The same approach is taken with an attempt to submit a *0* quantity.
+The same approach is taken with an attempt to submit a *0* quantity (if the *min* property is not set).

+## Quantity vs items quantity

 The *Commerce Extended Quantity* module introduces a new notion of the order item quantity:

-**QUANTITY = NUMBER_OF_ITEMS ^ NUMBER_OF_UNITS**
+`QUANTITY = NUMBER_OF_ITEMS ^ NUMBER_OF_UNITS`

 Where **ITEM** is any separate item that must be measured in integer value == *1*.
 Where **UNIT** is any non-zero unit of the **ITEM** that must be